IOHprofiler/IOHprofiler.github.io/Competitions.md

 permalink: /competitions
 ---

 # Ongoing Competitions

+We are currently hosting three competitions as part of [GECCO 2024](https://gecco-2024.sigevo.org/Competitions)

+## Anytime Algorithms for Many-affine BBOB Functions
+The many-affine BBOB function suite MA-BBOB extends the classic BBOB benchmark suite of the COCO environment by combining its 24 base functions.
+With this competition, we solicit algorithms designed to optimize anytime performance on the MA-BBOB functions.
+More information on this competition can be found [here](/competitions/mabbob24)

+## Evolutionary Submodular Optimisation
+ The [Competition - Evolutionary Submodular Optimisation GECCO 2024](https://cs.adelaide.edu.au/~optlog/CompetitionESO2024.php), supporting Aneta Neumann, Frank Neumann (University of Adelaide, Australia), and Chao Qian (Nanjing University, China).
+For this competition, a python notebook with explicit examples can be found [here](https://github.com/IOHprofiler/IOHexperimenter/blob/competition_notebooks/example/Example_Submodular.ipynb).

+## Star Discrepancy Competion

+The $L_{\infty}$ star discrepancy is a measure for the regularity of a finite set of points taken from $[0,1)^d$.
+Low discrepancy point sets are highly relevant for Quasi-Monte Carlo methods in numerical integration and several other applications.
+Unfortunately, computing the $L_{\infty}$ star discrepancy of a given point set is known to be a hard problem, with the best exact algorithms falling short for even moderate dimensions around 8.
+However, despite the difficulty of finding the global maximum that defines the $L_{\infty}$ star discrepancy of the set, local evaluations at selected points are inexpensive.
+This makes the problem tractable by black-box optimization approaches.

+For this competition, a python notebook with explicit examples can be found [here](https://github.com/IOHprofiler/IOHexperimenter/blob/competition_notebooks/example/Example_StarDiscr.ipynb).
+More details on this competition can be found [here](/competitions/stardiscr24).

+# Past Competitions
 ## The Submodular Optization Competition
  The [Competition - Evolutionary Submodular Optimisation GECCO 2023](https://cs.adelaide.edu.au/~optlog/CompetitionESO2023.php), supporting Aneta Neumann, Frank Neumann (University of Adelaide, Australia), and Chao Qian (Nanjing University, China).
 For this competition, a python notebook with explicit examples can be found [here](https://github.com/IOHprofiler/IOHexperimenter/blob/competition_notebooks/example/Example_Submodular.ipynb).